Cosys-Lab/Cosys-AirSim/docs/build_linux.md

 ### Build Unreal Engine and Airsim
 This branch uses a custom version of the Unreal Engine!
-- Make sure you are [registered with Epic Games](https://www.unrealengine.com/en-US/ue-on-github).
+- Make sure you are [registered with Epic Games and have linked your Epic Games account with your GitHub account](https://www.unrealengine.com/en-US/ue-on-github).
 This is required to get source code access for Unreal Engine.

 - Clone Unreal in your favorite folder and build it (this may take a while!). **Note**: We only support Unreal 4.24.4 (Cosys-Lab) at present.
    ```bash